VOLUNTEER APPLICATIONS FOR THE 2023 COBARGO FOLK FESTIVAL WILL OPEN LATE 2022

-Volunteer registration for the 2019 Cobargo Folk Festival will open later in the year.
+Volunteer Expression of Interest for the 2022 Cobargo Folk Festival

 Why volunteer @ CFF?

-- Receive a weekend pass including camping to the WHOLE festival in exchange for eight hours of volunteer work.
+- Receive a weekend pass including camping to the WHOLE festival in exchange for SIX hours of volunteer work.

 - Receive invitations to pre- and post- festival volunteer events.